chaosnative/chaosctl/README.md

 ## Compatibility matrix

-To check compatibility of chaosctl wiht products
+To check compatibility of chaosctl with products

 <table>
   <th>Chaosctl version</th>